ispyb/py-ispyb/docs/auth.md

 ## Implementing new plugins

-New plugins should inherit from `AbstractAuthentication` and override either `authenticate_by_login` or `authenticate_by_token` dependning on whether they accept a username / password combination or an authorisation token.
+New plugins should inherit from `AbstractAuthentication` and override either `authenticate_by_login` or `authenticate_by_token` dependning on whether they accept a login / password combination or an authorisation token.
 Both functions return `login` on success.

 For example: